wj-mitchell/CoRVid.js/README.md

 Name | Type | Value
 -----|------|------
-response | array | An array of the slider values sampled during playback. rt | array | An array of the times at which the slider values were sampled during playback (in seconds). stimulus | array | The `stimulus` array.
+response | array | An array of the slider values sampled during playback. rt | array | An array of the times at which the slider values were sampled during playback (in seconds or universal time stamps (HH:MM:SS:MS)). stimulus | array | The `stimulus` array.
 This will be encoded as a JSON string when data is saved using the `.json()` or `.csv()` functions. slider_start | numeric | The starting value of the slider. start | numeric | The start time of the video clip.